jtsang4/simple-go-server/README.md

 `./main-linux-amd64 /data`

-This will launch a file server whose content is `/data` directory.
+This will launch a file server whose content is `/data` directory at port `9090`.